reynoldjong/Chatbot-Spring-Boot-New/process.md

 ### GIT Conventions
   - GIT branches will follow the naming convention group/foo so that all branches related to a particular feature/fix are easily recognizable
   - Commit messages will be fewer than 50 characters
-  - Recrusive merge will always be used
+  - Recursive merge will always be used

 ## Next phase